 If you have a serious disagreement with your carrier over what constitutes replacement value, you can hire an independent public insurance adjuster.
 However, it’s worth noting that these insurance adjusters typically get paid by taking a percentage of the settlement.
 If the amount you get is lower after this percentage is taken out, you may be better off taking the insurance company’s offer.
 It all depends on the size of your dispute.

 It can be a process, but hopefully this helps you get some idea of how to get the ball rolling again after Mother Nature throws a curveball.
-If you have any questions, leave them for us in the comments.
-We’ll do our best to answer them or direct you to the right place.

 In This Article

 The Pros And Cons Of Buying A Lake House